Why invest in property in Australia?

 As a general rule, you should allow roughly 5% of the purchase price for various expenses associated with purchasing a property.

 - Legal fees – Often $800 to $2,000.

 - Loan establishment fees – Usually $0 to $895 depending on the lender.

 - Stamp duty (state government taxes, often this is the largest expense) – Please refer to our Stamp Duty calculator

-- Additional stamp duty – Please see the foreign citizen stamp duty page for more information about changes made to stamp duty and land tax for foreign buyers buying in Queensland, New South Wales and Victoria.
-These changes aren’t taken into account by our calculator due to regular changes to state government policy.
+- Additional stamp duty – Please see the foreign citizen stamp duty page for more information about changes made to stamp duty and land tax for foreign buyers buying in Queensland, New South Wales, Victoria and South Australia.
+These changes aren’t always reflected accuratly by our calculator due to regular changes to state government policy.

 - FIRB approval fees – Varies depending on the value of your property and if you are a temporary resident or foreign citizen investor with no visa to Australia.